mstangierska/digital-option-pricing/README.md

 ## Relevant Equations

-As described in [\textit{source}], the Finite Element Method (with mass lumping) and Finite Difference centered scheme are equivalent if the mesh is uniform (although they have not been obtained in the same manner).
+As described in Computational Methods for Option Pricing} authored by Banks et. al (2005), the Finite Element Method (with mass lumping) and Finite Difference centered scheme are equivalent if the mesh is uniform (although they have not been obtained in the same manner).

 Using the finite difference equation, the equations can be discretized, and the Greeks are calculated.
 Following this process, the option price is interpolated between nodes at a given time.